-I know that I’ve included some fruits above but there’s too many that horses can eat to list them all so instead I thought it might be more helpful to group them by type and include a few examples of fruits that are in that group..
+I know that I’ve included some fruits above but there’s too many that horses can eat to list them all so instead I thought it might be more helpful to group them by type and include a few examples of fruits that are in that group.

-- Citrus – Including lemons, limes, oranges, grapefruits etc. Don’t feed the peel or pips though.
+- Citrus – Including lemons, limes, oranges, grapefruits, etc. Don’t feed the peel or pips though.

-- Stoned fruit – Generally any fruit that contains one large stone, fruits such as apricots, plums and peaches.
+- Stoned fruit – Generally any fruit that contains one large stone, fruits such as apricots, plums, and peaches.
 Again you must remove the stone before feeding them to your horse.

-- Berries – Berries such as blueberries, strawberries (although not technically a berry) and raspberries.
+- Berries – Berries such as blueberries, strawberries (although not technically a berry), and raspberries.
 You might be surprised to know that the avocado is scientifically classed as a berry but they must not be fed to horses.

-- Pome – Pome is derived from the latin word for fruit and contains things such as apples, pears, quinces and hawthorn berries.
+- Pome – Pome is derived from the Latin word for fruit and contains things such as apples, pears, quinces, and hawthorn berries.

 What are good snacks for horses?

-As with all treats they should be fed in moderation and with that in mind any healthy treat that you feed to your horse is going to be good.
+As with all treats they should be fed in moderation and with that in mind, any healthy treat that you feed to your horse is going to be good.
 If you want to feed your horse treats that will not only be tasty but will do them some good too then you can’t go wrong with things like hawthorn berries and mint leaves.
 Both of them will help your horse’s digestion but hawthorn berries have a multitude of other benefits too.
 They’re known to increase stamina and help ease symptoms of rheumatism as well as helping horses with laminitis and navicular syndrome.

 Can horses eat peanut butter?

-Who doesn’t like a peanut butter sandwich, either with jelly, banana, tomato or on its own and horses are no exception at all.
-Just because they love peanut butter it doesn’t mean that they can safely eat it and while there is some disagreement about it the consensus is that, as an occasional treat, it’s okay for them to have a little bit of peanut butter.
+Who doesn’t like a peanut butter sandwich, either with jelly, banana, tomato, or on its own and horses are no exception at all.
+Just because they love peanut butter it doesn’t mean that they can safely eat it and while there is some disagreement about it the consensus is that, as an occasional treat, it’s okay for horses to have a little bit of peanut butter.
 If your horse is overweight or suffers from equine metabolic syndrome (a medical term used to describe a horse that’s resistant to insulin) then I wouldn’t feed them peanut butter because of the naturally high levels of sugar.
-Of course if your horse has a nut allergy then you absolutely shouldn’t feed them peanut butter either.
+Of course, if your horse has a nut allergy then you absolutely shouldn’t feed them peanut butter either.